ctrast/js-arrays/readme.md

 `filter` will return a new array composed of items for which the passed in function **returns true** when called on each item.

-#### Practice with Arrays of Objects (15 minutes / 2:15)
+### You do: Arrays of Objects (15 minutes / 2:15)

 - Declare a variable `states`.
-- Assign to it the array of objects from `capitals.json` in this repo.
+- Assign to it the array of objects from [`capitals.js`](capitals.js) in this repo.
   > ⌘+A: Select All, copy & paste
 - Using the array iteration methods we were just looking at, create the following values (keep track of your answers)

-1. Create an array of strings for each capital with the city and state name (e.g. `'Austin, Texas'`)
-2. Filter all the states with capitals that start with the letter `A`.
+1. Create a array called `allCapitalsA` with all the states with capitals that start with the letter `A`.

-3. List all the states with two words in their name.
+2. Create a array called `allStatesTwoWords` with all the states with two words in their name.

 <br>

 <hr>

 ## `.Reduce()`(15 minutes / 2:30)

+**PURPOSE:** Reduce an array into a single value.
+Note that the "single value" can be a single object, array - anything.

 The most flexible array method function is called `reduce`.
 Reduce, as the name implies, can take an array and reduce it to a single value.
 However, since it is